-Most Rev. Joseph S. Alemany, Archbishop; Very Rev. James Croke, V.G.
-Rector; Rev. Thomas Fagan, Assistant.
-Archi-episcopal and pastoral residence, Dupont Street, adjoining the Cathedral Location, NE corner California and Dupont streets.
-Masses, Sundays at $6\frac{1}{2}$, 9 and 14 o'clock A. M.; Week days, 6, 61⁄2, 7, and $7\frac{1}{2}$ o'clock A. M.; Vespers at 7 o'clock Sunday evenings, in Winter, and $7\frac{1}{2}$ in Summer.
+Most Rev. JOSEPH S. ALEMANY, Archibishop; Very Rev. James Croke, V.G.
+Rector; Revs.
+John F. Harrington and Samuel Doherty, Assistants; Archi-episcopal and pastoral residence, Dupont Street. adjoining the Cathedral.
+Location, NE corner California and Dupont streets.
+Masses, Sundays at 61⁄2, 8, 9, and 11 o'clock A.M.; week days, 6, 61⁄2, 7, and 71⁄2 o'clock A.M.; Vespers, at 7 o'clock Sunday evenings, in Winter, and 71⁄2 in Summer.
+The crection of this noble structure was commered at the 74 the factor in Structure was com-

-The erection of this noble structure was com-The erection of this noble structure was commenced on the 17th of July, 1853, during which year the basement portion was built, and the work was resumed the July following.
-Dedicated December 25, 1851.
+The erection of this noble structure was commenced on the 17th of July, 1853, during which year the basement portion was built, and the work was resumed the July following.
+Dedicated December 25, 1854.
 The church is 75 feet wide, fronting on California Street, by 131 feet on Dupont Street, being the largest church in the State.
 The basement is now used for a school, at which there is an average attendance of 320 pupils.
-Service was begun at midnight on December 21, 1854.
+Service was begun at midnight on December 24, 1854.
 The basement portion, which is 19 feet high, is lighted from both sides and well ventilated.
 The present expenditure on the building is \$175,000.
 The church portion is 45 feet high in the clear, and contains spacious galleries and an organ loft.
 The ceilings are vaulted with a series of groined arches which are decorated, and every means has been resorted to for accommodation, light, and ventilation.
-The church can seat 1,300 persons.
+The church can seat 1,200 persons.
 The tower is at present 135 feet high, and when completed, with the spire, will be 200 feet high.
-The edilice is of Gothic architecture, which has been carried out in every detail through the building.
+The edifice is of Gothic architecture, which has been carried out in every detail through the building.
 In all the arrangements for the erection of the church, the greatest attention has been paid to the selection of the best materials, and to the combination of strength and durability, which are admirably effected in its construction.
-Craine and England, architects.
+William Craine, architect.

-The present dimensions of the Cathedral not being

-sufficiently large for the vast congregation that attends it, it is intended to add about thirty feet more to its length, as also an Archi-episcopal and pastoral residence on California Street, which will probably be done during the current year.
+The present dimensions of the Cathedral not being sufficiently large for the vast congregation that attends it, it is intended to add about thirty feet more to its length, as also an Archi-episcopal and pastoral residence on California Street, which will probably be done during the current year.